steveklabnik/blog/posts/2012-05-07-mixins--a-refactoring-anti-pattern.md

 end
 ```

+This example isn't fantastic, but whatever.
 We've eliminated some duplication, even if we didn't reduce our method
 surface.
 This is a win along a different axis, we just shouldn't fool ourselves
 that we've made our classes 'simpler.'